omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 The first AMM liquidity provider could deposite any amount of BTC and USDT, the tracker will calculate how much BTC or USDT will be marked as AMM liquidity according to price feed from an oracle.

-Adding liquidity costs BTC gas fee.
+Funding a channel costs BTC gas fee.
+But adding(removing) liquidity has no cost.

 ## removing liquidity